 By agreeing to the terms of the Agreement, the Student agrees to accept room and meal plan and pay the applicable fees in accordance with the scheduled due dates as posted by the Office of the Bursar.
 Non-occupancy of assigned space does not terminate this Agreement, and the appropriate charges under this Agreement will continue.
-Room and board rates and fees for the 2012-13 academic year will be established by the Board of Trustees by July 2012.
-Specific room and meal plan charges will be reflected on the Student’s Bursar bill which will be posted electronically by the Office of the Bursar in July.
-For planning purposes only, please refer to the 2011-2012 room and meal plan fees.
-Students must pay the full amount of all fees on their Bursar account by the posted due date or enroll in an Installment Payment Plan option available through the Bursar’s Office.
+Students must pay the full amount of all fees on their Bursar account by the posted due date or enroll in an Installment Payment Plan option available through the Office of the Bursar.

 Fees not paid by the due date may result in one or more of the following actions being taken against the Student by the University:

 - Suspension of access to University residence and dining facilities;

 - Termination of Agreement (see Section L).